gerardcanal/ICAPS_20_SummerSchool_ROSPlan/doc/ICAPS_PELab.md

 The script obtains the coordinates of the waypoints which are stored in the ROS Parameter Server (and loaded by the launch scripts).
 It then prints the distances as PDDL predicates that you can add to your domain.

+You can run it by opening a python interpreter in a shell terminal.
+Remember to source the devel.bash!
+Then, you can type the `python` command in the terminal to run the interpreter, and paste the above script.

 Modify anything you need so that the planner uses this distance functions to minimize the traveled distance.